Financial Metrics for SMBs

 Kafie Consulting Insight

 You don’t need to track everything.
-You just need to track the right things consistently.
+You just need to track the right Financial Metrics for SMBs consistently.
 And more importantly?
 Use them.
 A dashboard is only powerful if you’re making decisions with it.

 Coming up next: Chapter 4 – When It’s Time to Bring in a Fractional CFO (And What They Actually Do).
 Stay tuned!